 -- Prices: my publisher periodically increases the prices for the books and/or shipping, so please keep that in mind when you visit the Blurb website.
-Typically the softbacks are about $34, and the hardbacks about $46 (plus shipping and any State sales taxes).
+Typically the softbacks are about $40, and the hardbacks about $55 (plus shipping and any State sales taxes).
+Prices vary somewhat according to the length of the book.
 My publisher will ship anywhere in the World.
 Shipping costs from them are higher than I'd like, but the books are very sturdily packed and efficiently shipped.

--- A final thought: Mr. Gerry Cunningham, founder of GERRY Mountain Sports, after reviewing a hardcover edition, told me firmly: your price is fair; do not compromise your quality.
+-- A final thought: Mr. Gerry Cunningham, founder of GERRY Mountain Sports, after reviewing a hardcover edition, told me firmly: "Your price is fair; do not ever compromise your quality."